harryt93/room-rover/requirements/concept-of-operations.md

 The system shall dectect and navigate around obstacles in it's path.<br>
 <i>The Rover should automatically detect obstacles in it's path, and navigate around them.</i><br>

-The system shall mark temporary obstacles on the map.<br>
+The system shall mark temporary obstacles on it's map.<br>
-<i>It would be nice for the system to know what is permanently part of the environment, and what is only temporarily so.
+<i>It would be nice for the system to communicate what is permanently part of the environment, and what is only temporarily so.
 It should identify when it finds a temporary object like a box on the floor.</i>

 ## Scenario 2: Trodden on in the Dark

 ### Scenario
-The rover is trundling around on the floor in the middle of the night.
-Person gets out of bed, and stands on the rover, breaking it.
+The rover is moving around on the floor in the middle of the night.
+A person moving around in the darkness stands on the rover, breaking it.

 ### Derived Requirements:
 The system shall not operate in darkness.<br>